azure-infrastructure-2026/terraform-module/README.md

 # terraform-module

 doing the work
-Azure PR reviewer patch test
+Azure PR reviewer patch test new